yifeng2019uwb/healthcare-ai-microservices/docs/patient-service-design.md

 **Pros**:
 - Fastest development and implementation
 - Easy to understand and maintain
-- Perfect for learning Spring Boot basics
+- Perfect for building Spring Boot services
 - Low infrastructure requirements
 - Simple deployment and testing